Leicester Riders

-Leicester Riders are a British professional basketball team and the oldest club in the British Basketball League (BBL).
-Riders compete in the Super League Basketball (SLB).
+The Leicester Riders are a British professional basketball team based in Leicester, United Kingdom, the oldest in the British Basketball League (BBL).
+The Riders compete in the Super League Basketball (SLB).
 Established in 1967, the club have played in various locations around Leicestershire before moving to their current purpose-built home venue, the Mattioli Arena, in 2016.

 History

 The Loughborough All-Stars, as the Leicester Riders were originally known, were founded by students and lecturers at Loughborough University on 26 April 1967.
 They were founding members of the National Basketball League in 1972, and the British Basketball League (BBL) in 1987.
 They are the oldest club in the British Basketball League.

 The club moved from Loughborough to Leicester in 1981, backed by Leicester City Council and Leicester City Bus (hence the change in nickname to "Riders"), before moving back to play at Loughborough University in 2000, following the closure of Granby Halls, at a new venue barely a stone's throw from Victory Hall where the club played its first game.

 In 2004 the Riders agreed a sponsorship deal with De Montfort University (DMU) and moved back to Leicester, where they played their games at the DMU's John Sandford Sports Centre.

 Following a difficult period for the club financially between 2005 and 2007, former director of the team, Mike Steptoe, and the supporters club formed a consortium which raised enough money to keep the side running.
 Then local business Jelson Homes stepped forward to sponsor the club and the appointment of general manager Russell Levenston began a turning point for the club.
 Part of the sponsorship deal with Jelson Homes was to ensure the future of the club by investing in 'basketball in the community' schemes, providing the youth of Leicester with basketball coaching programmes, such as the "Shoot to the Future" programme, run with the support of the Police.